varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/types.md

   name: julia-1.8
 ---

-# Types and Expressions
+# Variables, Types and Expressions

 ## Introduction
 Fill me in.

 ---

-## Types
+## Variables and Types
+A _variable_ is like a box that holds a value, and that value has a _type_.
+For example, types can be numbers such as `3`, Boolean values like `true` or `false` or text like:

+>"Your computer is the only thing in the universe that unconditionally loves you, perhaps excluding your mother.
+Your computer is eager to do anything you ask it to do with no pushback and no attitude.
+You just need to know how to talk to it!"

+However, computers and Humans don't speak the same language.
+Humans understand that `3` is an integer, and `Julia rocks` is text, but the computer doesn't see these values the same way we do.
+For a computer, everything is a [binary number](https://en.wikipedia.org/wiki/Binary_number), i.e., numbers written to the `base 2`.
+From this perspective, integers are binary numbers, text is a set of binary numbers, Boolean values are binary numbers, etc.

+At the smallest scale, information is stored as bits and bytes in the computer.
+A `bit` is the smallest unit of storage on a computer; a `bit` is a `0` or a `1`.
+However, a `bit` is too tiny for practical computing tasks.
+Instead, `bits` are grouped into `bytes`; a group of 8 bits equals  1 $\times$ `byte`.
+Different types of things, e.g., integers or text are then represented as different numbers of `bytes`.

 ### Numerical and logical types
 Integers, floating-point, and logical values are the basic building blocks of arithmetic and computation.
-Built-in representations of these values, i.e., the structure that the computer understands, are called `numeric primitives.` On the other hand, the models of integers, floating-point numbers, etc., as immediate values that humans understand in code are called numeric literals, e.g., `1` is an integer literal, and `1.0` is a floating-point literal.
+Built-in representations of these values, i.e., the structure that the computer understands, are called `numeric primitives.` On the other hand, the models of numbers that humans understand, e.g., integers, floating-point numbers, etc., are called numeric literals, e.g., `1` is an integer literal, and `1.0` is a floating-point literal.
 Modern programming languages such as [Julia](https://docs.julialang.org) and [Python](https://www.python.org) provide a broad range of primitive numeric types.
-Further, many standard mathematical operations are defined over them.
+Further, many standard mathematical operations are defined over them, e.g., addition and subtraction.

-At the smallest scale in the computer, information is stored as bits and bytes.
-A `bit` is the smallest unit of storage on a computer; a `bit` is a `0` or a `1`.
-However, a `bit` is too tiny for practical computing tasks.
-Instead, `bits` are grouped into `bytes`; a group of 8 bits equals  1 $\times$ `byte`.

-The in-memory representation of integers, floating-point, and logical values is referred to as `numeric primitives`; numeric primitives, which the computer understands, are binary numbers (numbers written to the `base 2`).
-However, there are also other interesting number systems that you may see, e.g., numbers written in the `base 8` (octal) or `base 16` (hexadecimal) system:
+The in-memory `numeric primitives` representation of integers, floating-point, and logical values is referred to as ; numeric primitives, which the computer understands, are binary numbers (numbers written to the `base 2`).
+However, there are also other interesting number systems that you may also see, e.g., numbers written in the `base 8` (octal) or `base 16` (hexadecimal) system:

 ````{prf:definition} Base $b$ numbers
 :label: defn-number-system